testflows/TestFlows-WebSite/source/handbook/index.md

 where the test is passed as the argument to the `test` parameter.

-If the test does not need any arguments use a short form by passing the test as the argument of the `run` parameter.
+If the test does not need any arguments use a short form by passing the test as the value of the `run` parameter.

 ```python
 Scenario(run=scenario)